Jalandhar Punjab, India Travel Guide

 Stay Hydrated and Protected

 During summer, extreme heat can cause dehydration and heatstroke.
 Stay hydrated by drinking plenty of fluids and avoid prolonged sun exposure.
-Mosquito-borne diseases are prevalent; use insect repellent and wear protective clothing.
+Mosquito-diseases spread by vectors are prevalent; use insect repellent and wear clothing for protection.

-Wear long sleeves and pants, especially at dawn and dusk.
+Wear long sleeves and pants, particularly at sunrise and sunset.
 Sleep under mosquito nets if your accommodation does not present adequate screening.

 LifeStraw: Lifestraw.com